 More than 100 hairpin turns on the road to Mount Sinjar

-Set high on the northwestern part of the country, the road to the summit, known as Sinjar Mountain Road, is entirely paved.
+Tucked away in the northwestern part of the country, the road to the summit is entirely paved.
+It’s called Sinjar Mountain Road.
 It’s an extremely defiant drive, with around 100 hairpin turns, and narrow and steep parts.
+Depending on the time of year, travelers might face extreme weather conditions, such as intense heat in summer or cold in winter.
+Remember drivers do not respect traffic laws and speeding and tailgating are common practices.

-The road to the summit, the place where Noah's Ark settled after the biblical flood, is 13.5 km (8.38 miles) long starting from Sinjar, a city with the same name.
+The road to the summit is 13.5 km (8.38 miles) long starting from Sinjar, a city with the same name.
 Over this distance, the elevation gain is 805 m and the average gradient is 5.96%.

 Pic: Jose Munoz